STGBD-Net: Spatio-temporal Gradient Basis Decomposition Network for Infrared Small Target Detection: Related Work

-\textbf{Pre-extraction frameworks} extract motion features before a SIRSTD network.
-Energy Accumulation (IFEA) \cite{Du2022IFEA} and Spatiotemporal Differential Multiscale Attention Network (STDMANet) \cite{Yan2023STDMANet} enhance the energy of targets by computing the difference between the current frame and reference frames before input into networks.
+Some MIRSTD methods integrate spatial and temporal modeling into a unified framework, while others decouple them into two separate modules.
+Thus, we could categorize MIRSTD approaches into two groups: unified and separate models.

-\textbf{Spatiotemporal feature simultaneous extraction frameworks} obtain the temporal and spatial information using modules in a single network.
-Sliced Spatiotemporal Network (SSTNet) \cite{Chen2024SSTNet} utilizes the ConvLSTM node to extract the motion information of the small infrared targets.
+\textbf{The unified models} simultaneously extract spatial and temporal information.
+Sliced Spatio-temporal Network (SSTNet) \cite{Chen2024SSTNet} utilizes the ConvLSTM node to extract the motion information of the small infrared targets.
 The Lightweight Asymmetric Spatial Feature Network (LASNet) \cite{Chen2024LASNet} utilizes motion feature extraction and motion-affinity fusion for extracting temporal information.
 The Triple-domain Strategy (Tridos) \cite{Duan2024Triple} employs frequency-aware enhancement to enhance the detection of dim infrared targets.
 The Local Motion Aware Transformer (LMAFormer) \cite{huang2024lmaformer} utilizes local motion-aware attention to enhance the weak target motion information in MIRSTD.
-These end-to-end architectures can effectively integrate spatial and temporal cues; however, they typically require heavy computation and high memory usage, which limits their deployment in real-time infrared tracking systems.
-Furthermore, their focus on global aggregation often overlooks feature disentanglement, making it challenging to separate small targets from cluttered backgrounds.
+DQAligner \cite{Deng2026DQAligner} introduces novel techniques for better tracking and detecting small moving infrared targets by improving motion discrimination, maintaining temporal consistency, and enabling more flexible target localization across frames.
+These end-to-end architectures can effectively integrate spatial and temporal cues, while they typically require heavy computation and high memory usage, limiting their applications in real-time infrared tracking systems.
+Furthermore, these approaches lack intuitive interpretability, compared with separation-based methods.

-\textbf{Result-based extraction frameworks} extract temporal information based on the results of single-frame neural networks.
-Direction-code Temporal U-shape Module (DTUM) \cite{Li2025dtum} designs a new algorithm to extract the motion features from the results of SIRSTD networks.
-These approaches emphasize explicit motion cues and are straightforward to implement.
-Still, their reliance on handcrafted frame-difference operators makes them sensitive to background dynamics and sensor noise, often resulting in unstable motion estimation.
-The Recurrent Feature Refinement (RFR) framework \cite{ying2025rfr} effectively captures long-term temporal dependencies based on the outputs of SIRSTD networks.

-We adopt the result-based extraction framework as our foundation because its decoupling from feature-level fusion makes it inherently lightweight and easy to integrate into existing single-frame models.
+Generally, \textbf{separation-style methods} decouple spatial and temporal modeling into two dedicated modules.
+According to how temporal information is extracted, these methods can be further categorized into two groups: pre-extraction methods, which extract temporal information before spatial modeling, and post-extraction methods, which perform temporal extraction after spatial feature extraction.